Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Quran 9:34

 Allah warns about hoarding gold and silver without paying their due.
-This verse connects to nisab by establishing gold and silver as wealth measures, supporting the Prophetic use of these metals to define the Zakat threshold.
+This verse connects to nisab by establishing gold and silver as the primary wealth measures for Zakat obligation.

 Quran